NxPKG/khulnasoft-docs/content/dns/manage-dns-records/reference/vendor-specific-records.md

 {{<Aside type="warning">}}
 Google enforces HTTPS on its services.
-If you see errors about redirect loops when browsing to your site through Cloudflare, use Cloudflare's [Full encryption mode](/ssl/origin-configuration/ssl-modes/full/).
+If you see errors about redirect loops when browsing to your site through Khulnasoft, use Khulnasoft's [Full encryption mode](/ssl/origin-configuration/ssl-modes/full/).
 {{</Aside>}}

 ### Google site verification

-To add a site verification record in Cloudflare, follow [Google's documentation](https://support.google.com/a/answer/7173990).
+To add a site verification record in Khulnasoft, follow [Google's documentation](https://support.google.com/a/answer/7173990).

 ---